Proper Grounding in Plumbing Systems: The Essential Element to Maintaining Electrical Safety in Your Home

 What is the term plumbing grounding?

-What are the requirements for grounding in plumbing systems?
+What are the requirements for the grounding of plumbing systems?

 How can I ensure that the plumbing has proper grounding?

-What are the benefits of properly grounded plumbing systems?
+What are the benefits of plumbing systems that are properly grounded?